-As a member of the Scheme, you pay an annual management fee that covers the ongoing costs and expenses of the management and administration of the Scheme which includes supervisor services, custodian services, administration services, investment management services, registry costs, marketing, auditing, legal fees, printing and postage, and transaction fees paid to NZ Post for processing applications.
+As a member of the Scheme, you pay an annual management fee that covers the ongoing costs and expenses of the management and administration of the Scheme which includes supervisor services, custodian services, administration services, investment management services, registry costs, marketing, auditing, legal fees, printing and postage, and transaction fees paid to Kiwibank for distribution services (if any).

-This fee ranges from 0.37% (for the new Default Fund, if your Default Fund balance is over \$1,500) up to 1% per year of your member account balance depending on the fund(s) in which you are invested, subject to a minimum fee of \$40 per year.
-No minimum fee is charged on investments in the new Default Fund.
+This fee ranges from 0.37% (for the Default Fund, if your Default Fund balance is over \$1,500) up to 1% per year of your member account balance depending on the fund(s) in which you are invested, subject to a minimum fee of \$40 per year.
+No minimum fee is charged on investments in the Default Fund.
 The fee for each fund is set out in the table above.